Laban Cafe, London, April 2019

 IA: What martial arts?

 SS: I was doing Tae-Kwon-do.
 I started when I was four and I did it for 11/12 years...I did the whole until black belt...but as soon as I got the black belt I stopped.
 I struggled with fighting on a personal level.
 When I got the black belt I had a match, and the first thing that happened was I kicked the opponent.
 It was a friend of mine, a female friend and the first thing I did kick, boom.
 I kick her in the face and she goes to the ground.
 I actually hurt her.
 It was in the rules and stuff, don’t get me wrong, but I saw that I could actually...that I actually hurt her and I didn’t want that.
 Yes I won, I got the black belt, thank you very much, but I didn’t give a shit about that.
 I felt so bad.
 I was like OK, enough.
 The future in the business side of martial arts would have been fighting only and I was not interested in that; that comes back if we talk about battles as in Hip Hop battles.
 Anyway, I was sent to dance class tired.
-It wasn’t even a Hip Hop class it was something like ‘Funky..’
+It wasn’t even a Hip Hop class it was something like ‘Funky...’
 I don’t know, whatever.
 Suddenly I was like ‘OK’ I had no clue over what Hip Hop was or what dancing was.
-It wasn’t Hip Hop music thinking about it...I mean it was Craig David’s What’s Your Flava.
-I clearly remember dancing to What’s Your Flava as my first memory of Hip Hop dance and I never stopped.
+It wasn’t Hip Hop music thinking about it...I mean it was Craig David with What’s Your Flava?
+I clearly remember dancing to What’s Your Flava? as my first memory of Hip Hop dance and I never stopped.
 I kept studying dance and it’s about having the teachers that tell you, this comes from, this is part of that and listening to the actual music.
 ‘What’s Queensbridge?’
 Lemme Google Queensbridge.
 OK, who’s from there, Nas.
 Then it was about being curious and doing research about what I was doing.
 To be the good student of Hip Hop culture I tried to do all the disciplines.
 I still produce beats, which is not a discipline in itself, but part of the different elements that make up this Hip Hop thing.
 I tried rapping and I’m shit at it.
 I tried drawing, definitely not my thing.
-Tagging…my dad is a cop and it’s not in my family to be illegal in that sense.
-So I just can’t…even the legal one...I can’t draw.
-I did a little bit of DJing but I was always more of a Scratch DJ – that’s more a taste thing…I haven’t scratched in 10 years because my turntables are back in Italy.
+Tagging...my dad is a cop and it’s not in my family to be illegal in that sense.
+So I just can’t...even the legal one...I can’t draw.
+I did a little bit of DJing but I was always more of a Scratch DJ - that’s more a taste thing...I haven’t scratched in 10 years because my turntables are back in Italy.
 So it was the dancing what got me through.
 That’s how I had this encounter of what Hip Hop was and you just go from there.
 Within Hip Hop dance, I always did standing dance.
-I did study breaking and I loved it - to this day I love watching battles, the energy and the creativity - sometimes I do get bored of stand-up battles and shows, but B-boying oh my god, oh my god.
-I studied it but…I wasn’t...first of all I wasn’t as good and the I just felt like popping was the one to keep and it really resonated with me.
+I did study breaking and I loved it - to this day I love watching battles, the energy and the creativity - sometimes I do get bored of stand-up battles and shows, but B-Boying oh my god, oh my god.
+I studied it but...I wasn’t...first of all I wasn’t as good and the I just felt like popping was the one to keep and it really resonated with me.
 Maybe it’s because of the martial arts with the punch, the kick, the impact and the readiness.
-I have to say I really struggled with B-boying in the first place.
-Again, I’m a very white, ginger boy from a nice place.
+I have to say I really struggled with B-Boying in the first place.
+Again, I’m a very White, ginger boy from a nice place.
 I can’t just be in the streets breaking because to me, it didn’t feel me.
 It felt a bit ridiculous.
 It felt as if I was pretending to be somehow in the Hip Hop culture.
-So I said to myself, let’s stop pretending, let’s be me…and to me that meant embracing popping really.
+So I said to myself, let’s stop pretending, let’s be me...and to me that meant embracing popping really.
 Even though it’s not a Hip Hop technique as such, but is included in the Hip Hop umbrella term of what Hip Hop is.

 IA: What was your first battle?

 SS: My first battle was...I was probably about 15/16 in Italy.
 It was OK.
 But again it’s the idea of the fight...I can’t stand that.
 I started dancing because I loved it and started dancing to the music.
 I don’t give a shit about being a better technician than someone else in 30 seconds.
 I don’t care.
 What does that give me?
 I won a couple of things.
 A couple of regional things.
 But again it didn’t feel it was me.
 Again, it’s business.
 That’s the issue.
 I say popping but I think that’s in all the battles.
 With the Olympics coming up...we could discuss this for days.
 The business side of the battles is you pay, you dance for 30-45 seconds, if you go through you dance, maybe quarters, semi, final.
-Four – plus selection - maybe five minutes in an event that is between four, six or eight hours.
+Four - plus selection - maybe five minutes in an event that is between four, six or eight hours.
 What for?
 My heart cannot be done in one minute.
 Expressing yourself in one minute?
 What can you do in one minute?
 By the time you enter, you need to leave.
-Again, it’s about adhering to the rules of the business of the battle.
-There’s a judge who looks for x y z and it’s different for every judge…but that’s another story.
+Again it’s about adhering to the rules of the business of the battle.
+There’s a judge who looks for x y z and it’s different for every judge...but that’s another story.
 I enter, I know I have to do x y z very nicely and be better than my opponent.
 That’s a game and I don’t like playing games.
 I dance because dance is playful without being childish, it’s not about playing a game.
 Battles do not resonate with me at all.
 I understand that they do for other people, but not for me, that’s my feelings.
 As a dance professional one of the only ways to get some money out of your dancing is through battles, but we have music videos, commercials and touring with a singer or something.
 Theatre is now slowly and surely coming up.
 There’re many ways you can make money as a Hip Hop dancer in the industry.
 But for a long time it was battles only.
 So I understand that you have to do that.
 I understand the need for battles and they have the great side too.
 If it wasn’t for Bruce and Juste Debout a lot of people wouldn’t be dancing Hip Hop...before Bruce, I have never met Bruce personally, if it wasn’t for that sort of event a lot of people wouldn’t be doing Hip Hop.
 Me included.
 When I was a kid I went to Paris and it was the one thing.
 It was before all the other big events.
 It was the thing and the energy was awesome.
 I have to give props to that.
 I see why someone would start to battle in the first place but the down side is limiting the artistry into 30 second rounds.
 It’s a child game.
 In Italy there’s a real lack of culture when it comes to Hip Hop...with a lot of things but Hip Hop specifically.
 So if anyone wins that becomes a thing...I understand that.
 Not in terms of trend that happens everywhere.
-So Salah, one of the best performers of the 20 years.
-His presence, his everything was just…boom.
+So Salah, one of the best performers of the last 20 years.
+His presence, his everything was just...boom.
 Incredible.
 Is he popping?
 We can argue about that.
 Yes he is popping but in the umbrella sense, with other styles, plus the characters and his flavour.
 But the problem is that that becomes the definition of popping for the next year...and that means people train popping and they do what Salah did.
 Then the next year - I don’t know who won the next year - but someone else, it could be literally anyone else wins, and then oh shit this is popping now.
 So there’s a lack of culture in that respect.
 Salah deserved to win yes, because his presence and his character and his level was the top.
 But that’s the thing and that’s the downside of battles especially when they go that mainstream.

 IA: An imitation of sorts?